 Old man winter has recently kicked it into overdrive.
-Forecasters are calling for continued cold temperature readings over the few days.
+Forecasters are calling for continued cold, frigid temperature readings through the weekend.
 As temperatures plummet, the chance of frostbite, hypothermia and other health dangers, such as chest pain are on the rise.
 By following some practical cold weather tips, most people can avoid a trip to the hospital emergency department.

 James Ziadeh, M.D., chief, Emergency Services at Beaumont Hospital, Royal Oak, says people should be prepared before heading outside and exposing themselves to these potential health risks.

-"When we get extremely cold weather, as we've experienced the past several days, we usually see some frostbite and hypothermia patients who have been out in the cold temperatures too long," says Dr. Ziadeh.
+"When we get extremely cold weather, as we've experienced the past 24 hours, we usually see some frostbite and hypothermia patients who have been out in the cold temperatures too long," says Dr. Ziadeh.

 While young children and older adults are most susceptible to frostbite and hypothermia, Dr. Ziadeh stresses that everyone is at risk.
 Frostbite advertises itself by tingling, followed by numbness and occurs when skin tissues, fluids and blood vessels are damaged or frozen from exposure to cold temperatures.
 These signs indicate that it's time to go inside and warm up before it's too late.